denizhanpak/AndroidAutoMessageBot/README.md

 # Android Auto Message Bot :robot:

 Automated Android text messaging bot that uses android web messaging feature to send automated reply messages to multiple contacts for a particular interval.
+This version is adapted from adithyan-ak/AndroidAutoMessageBot.
+Added number instead of contact name functionality.

 ## Installation